COVID-19 Information for OT Driving Assessors

 The RUS Medical team will advise ACT drivers in writing if they may continue to drive or will suspend their right to drive until a clinical or practical OT assessment can be safely conducted after the COVID-19 pandemic passes.
 Click here for more information.

-If you believe you have an urgent need for your driving test to be conducted you can apply for a priority request.
 More information on priority testing, aged driving tests and overseas licence holders can be found here.

 Can Motor Driving Instructors continue to work with occupational therapists in car to assist the client achieve driving goals?